Skip to Content

 Entrance fee to Koh Adang

 There is a 200 baht ($6) National Park fee to pay for foreigners.
-The ticket you receive is valid for 5 days across all the islands in the Tarutao National Park including Tarutao island.
+The ticket you receive is valid for 5 days across all the islands in the Tarutao National Park including Tarutao Island.
 Upon arrival at the Ranger Station, a park warden should be there to collect the fee.

 Koh Adang accommodation